-- Bone marrow suppression.
-This is a decrease in the number of white blood cells, red blood cells, and platelets.
-This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding - Changes in the tissue of the heart and/or heart attack.
-Some changes may happen that can cause your heart to have less ability to pump blood. - Blurred vision or other changes in eyesight - Nausea and throwing up (vomiting) - Diarrhea (loose bowel movements) - Ulcers sores that may cause pain or bleeding in your digestive tract, which includes your mouth, esophagus, stomach, small/large intestines and rectum - Soreness of the mouth and throat.
+- · Blurred vision or other changes in eyesight - Nausea and vomiting (throwing up) - Diarrhea (loose bowel movements) - · Sores that may cause pain or bleeding in your digestive tract - Soreness of the mouth and throat.
 You may have red areas, white patches, or sores that hurt. - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
-You should get urgent medical treatment. - Sensitivity to light (photosensitivity).
+You should get urgent medical treatment. - Sensitivity to sunlight/light (photosensitivity).
 Photosensitivity means that you may become more sensitive to the sun and/or light.
 You may get a skin rash/reaction if you are in the sun or are exposed to sun lamps and tanning beds.
-Your eyes may water more, mostly in bright light. - Changes in your nail color, nail loss and/or brittle nail - Darkening of the skin, or changes to the color of your skin and/or veins used for infusion - · Rash, dry skin, or itching
+Your eyes may water more, mostly in bright light. - · Changes in your nail color, nail loss and/or brittle nail - Darkening of the skin, or changes to the color of your skin and/or veins used for infusion - Dry skin or itching - Headache - Nosebleed